Lately, amidst the chaos associated with summer internship application season, I have been thinking a lot about my college career thus far.

-Most people are more concerned with how your specific major was able to open doors for you, how many opportunities it provided you.
+Most people are more concerned with how your specific major was able to open doors for you and how many opportunities it provided you with.
 This speaks to the growing professionalization that is consuming college campuses.
-College is no longer about passion – it’s about grades, resume fillers, and jobs.
+College is no longer about passion – it’s about grades, resume fillers and jobs.

 I wish I knew of a way to bring the focus back around to learning.
 Students, and the workforce in general, would benefit immensely from learning to actually enjoy the material and the educational process leading up to a full-time position.
 Passion facilitates hard work, and hard work leads to success within companies, so shouldn’t the main goal of educational institutions be to ignite that fire within each student in order to make them excited to put their knowledge to practical use?

 I want to go into advertising or marketing because I want my employer to appreciate my individuality and creativity.
-I want to be distinguished based on my passions, my uniqueness, and my ideas that I bring to the table; but I also recognize that quantitative elements of an application are important as well.
+I want to be distinguished based on my passions, my uniqueness and the ideas that I bring to the table, but I also recognize that the quantitative elements of an application are important as well.

 Advertising and marketing seem to value individuality more so than many other fields, which are much more black and white in terms of the screening process.